sabithamaram/PIS_B9IS123_CA2/README.md

 #STUDENT ACADEMIC INFORMATION SYSTEMS.

+Teach For India organization works in the education sector specifically targetting low-income private schools or under-resourced schools.
+They place motivated and trained individuals into these schools in order to deal with the education inequity in the country.
+In order to make this mammoth process effecient, they have requested us to develop an application which

 FUNCTIONAL REQUIREMENT:
   1) As the School Leader, I need to see a summary of the marks of each grade so that I can identify the areas of development for the respective grade.
   2) As a School Leader, I need to see a summaryof the marks scored by each student for a subject so that I can identify the areas of development for the respective subject teacher.